In the Beginning

 Although I was told I was a Christian & was in fact was also baptized as a baby, my family were not religious & I’d perhaps been to church 4 or 5 times up to then, either for weddings or at Christmas time for the colorful midnight mass with its ceremony, gaudy decorations and lashings of incense!

 Try as hard as I might I could not and do not believe that Jesus was the Messiah, although I do believe him to have been a major prophet and so being told I was a ‘Christian’ didn’t mean that much to me.
 At that time I felt that in coming to Israel I had found my home and felt I belonged here and always would.
 I always had believed in God but I shied away from any religion involved in all that ceremony as a way to communicate with Him and so Judaism seemed to mirror my beliefs insomuch as it seemed to involve less ceremony than most other religions and had a belief in one God with no inter-mediator’s in the way who you had to go through to reach Him and so I decided that I wanted to convert to Judaism and luckily at that time the conversion process was made easier for those living on a kibbutz, city dwellers usually had to suffer 1-2 years of study in the city in order to convert but Kibbutz Afek arranged for me to attend a 3 month residential conversion course on a religious kibbutz near Ben-Gurion Airport called Kibbutz Beerot Yitzchak.
 I had a great time there, working for a few hours a day as the assistant to the ‘installator’ (Plumber) and then supposedly studying the Torah the rest of the day.
 When I say ‘religious kibbutz’ it was far from being populated by black coated & hatted bearded Chassidic ‘cowboys’ but was full of young American student types with knitted kippa’s or yarmulkes.
 Every weekend & some nights I would slip Dina in by meeting her at the nearby main road & sneaking across the fields with her & into my room where we would spend most of the night with the other conversion course member’s playing cards!
 The final Torah (Bible) test was very easy for me & I think that I impressed the panel of 3 Torah expert judges with my knowledge of Torah & I passed the exam & the course, which incidentally they extended by a further month in order to test our resolve.
 After the course finished I had to attend hospital in order to have my religious circumcision carried out.
 It was a matter of being in hospital for a few hours & I went to Asouta Hospital in Tel Aviv.
 Since it was at the time of the large Russian Immigration to Israel in the late 70’s, I was put on a trolley in the corridor outside the operating theater with dozens of others waiting in line who were also about to lose some of their skin.
 The scene was like a factory conveyor belt & in fact the surgeon who must have seen no end in sight to his work examined my bits in the corridor saying ‘Um you don’t need the operation as your skin’s short’ to which I argued that I did need it and that I wanted the Brit (religious circumcision) but in hindsight maybe I should have left things as nature had intended for I’m sure he remembered me as I lay in his operating theater for his work wasn’t exactly artistic!
 It took ages for the anesthetist to put me to sleep for the operation and when I eventually went under and awoke in a hospital room Dina was by my bedside with her parents and in walked, or rather staggered in a rather red faced and apparently inebriated Rabbi.
-He was somewhat intoxicated as he had to toast with wine and bless each circumcision performed as it was a religious obligation and ‘Mitzvah’ to do so and since he had a lot to bless that day he became the worse for wear but we were all somewhat shocked when suddenly announced to Dina with her parents present, ‘Don’t let him scratch his bollocks until it’s all healed up’!
+He was somewhat intoxicated as he had to toast with wine and bless each circumcision performed as it was a religious obligation and ‘Mitzvah’ to do so and since he had a lot to bless that day he became the worse for wear but we were all somewhat shocked when he suddenly announced to Dina with her parents present, ‘Don’t let him scratch his bollocks until it’s all healed up’!
 Anyway, I had to put yellow powder on the wound for a couple of weeks and it wasn’t too bad and then after it had all healed up I had to undergo a ritual immersion in a large bath containing moving water known as a Mikva, much akin to being Baptized I suppose and I was pushed underwater 3 times by a man prodding me with a broom handle muttering religious words, as far as I remember!

-So, I had passed the conversion course, undergone ritual circumcision, been immersed in a bath full of flowing water and so we had booked the wedding and invited guests for 18th October 1979 at the Bnei-Brit wedding hall in Tel Aviv and all we needed now was the official conversion confirmation certificate signed by the Orthodox Chief Rabbi of Israel, under whose authority my religious conversion had been conducted, and then we’d be free to be married.
+So, I had passed the conversion course, had undergone ritual circumcision, been immersed in a bath full of flowing water and so we had booked the wedding and invited guests for 18th October 1979 at the Bnei-Brit wedding hall in Tel Aviv and all we needed now was the official conversion confirmation certificate signed by the Orthodox Chief Rabbi of Israel, under whose authority my religious conversion had been conducted, and then we’d be free to be married.
 We had met the late Chief Rabbi Shlomo Goren 2 or 3 times in his Tel-Aviv office.
 Rabbi Shlomo Goren was famous as the first Rabbi to reach the Western Wall after the Six-Day War and is pictured blowing the religious shofar (Ram’s horn) by the Wall.

 Rabbi Shlomo Goren at The Western Wall

-It was his job to try and initially discourage me from wanting to convert to Judaism as unlike Christianity and other religions which actively encourages conversion to their particular religion(s), Judaism does not but he obviously saw how determined I was to convert and he agreed and approved my conversion from Christianity to Judaism and so we were shocked when, a few days before our scheduled wedding ceremony, we were informed that he would not sign my conversion certificate as he wanted to be sure that we would keep a Kosher home and so he wanted to personally interview Dina’s father, Shmuel himself in his office.
+It was his job to try and initially discourage me from wanting to convert to Judaism as unlike Christianity and other religions which actively encourages conversion to their particular religion(s), Judaism does not but he obviously saw how determined I was to convert and he said he agreed and would approve my conversion from Christianity to Judaism and so we were shocked when, a few days before our scheduled wedding ceremony, we were informed that he would not sign my conversion certificate as he wanted to be sure that we would keep a Kosher home and that he wanted to personally interview Dina’s father, Shmuel himself in his office.
 Before my conversion course we had a visit by two Rabbi’s at Kibbutz Afek who had suddenly appeared without warning to check that we kept a Kosher home.
 The problem was that like most other kibbutz’s, Afek does not have a Kosher dining room and luckily as they walked up the stairs to the dining room someone noticed them coming and took the jug of milk off the table, and so they just saw a meat only lunch being eaten by the kibbutz members and were satisfied that it was kosher dining room!
 When they inspected our room which they thought only I lived in, they could only peer through the locked glass door and all appeared to be in order to them as they presumed that Dina lived in her army groups accommodation and they didn’t notice the unmade double bed with her negligee strewn across it!

 So Dina’s father duly appeared before the Chief Rabbi in order to be questioned by him and we presumed that it would be no more than just a formality for after all Shmuel had been sent to Auschwitz Concentration Camp by the Nazi’s for being a Jew where his entire family had been sent to the gas chambers because they were Jews and only because they were Jews, so what could Chief Rabbi Shlomo Goren want from him?
 What he wanted was a certificate from Shmuel’s neighborhood Rabbi confirming that Shmuel attended Synagogue every single day there to pray and that he kept a Kosher home and without this letter he would not sign my conversion certificate and we would not be able to get married a few days later at the wedding hall that we had booked and to which we had invited many guests!
 So, Shmuel had to prove that he was a ‘good Jew’ to the Chief Rabbi of Israel after having gone through all that he had suffered at the hands of the Nazi’s because he was a Jew!